 Navajo Guides, Pack Horses, Hike through a Bridge, and Boat Out

 Hike and camp with horse pack support on the traditional pilgrimage route to Rainbow Bridge, the earths largest natural bridge, and sacred place to the Navajo culture.
-Trip starts in Bluff, Utah with motel orientation, day hiking at Navajo Mountain and one night in a Navajo hogan as guests of our guide Eric Atene and family.
-Three nights on the trail, and boat ride out the last day!
+Trip starts in Bluff, Utah with motel orientation, day hiking at Navajo Mountain and one night in a Navajo hogan as guests of the Atene family.
+Four nights on the trail, and boat ride out the last day!
 A rare cultural experience you won’t want to miss!

 Rainbow Natural Bridge is the Earth’s largest and most beautiful natural bridge.
 Set amid some of the planet’s most rugged and spectacular canyon country, the bridge long remained isolated from the world.
 Even the Navajo did not know of the great span until the mid-19th century.
 When they stumbled upon it, they interpreted its symmetrical curve as symbolic of the rainbow and deemed it a sacred place, associated with life-giving rain and rain-making rituals.
 Only in 1909 did the “official” discovery by literate Anglo-Americans take place and even then, expedition members could not agree on exactly who was the first to discover what, a controversy that continues to the present day.
 Very few visitors make this traditional pilgrimage from the north side of Navajo Mountain along the Rainbow Trail.
 Many of the sites held sacred by the Navajo in these remote corners of Utah and Arizona have been violated by modern developments.
 Few of the old people remain who know the sacred stories and rituals.